januramadhan22/weather-app-react/README.md

 <br>

 This application is made using React JS as its main technology which is supported by other libraries as a support.
-Such as Tailwind CSS, Iconscout, Weather API, and Vercel.
+Such as Tailwind CSS, Iconscout, Weather API, Vercel, etc.

 <div>
     <a href="https://reactjs.org/">